vasilis22/kallipos/README.md

 There is a bash script `make_latex.sh` which can be modified in order to prepare the desired output format.

+In order to prepare a PDF with the LaTeX toolchain, just add a `latex` folder with a template and master file.

 ## Source files preprocessing

 The source files in the `text` folder are formated with